ALS Ice Bucket Community Challenge: August 2, 2015

 Our 2004 Kids4Cure Walk to Defeat ALS walk team established new national records of raising nearly $80,000 and drawing 550 walkers.

-Even though to date we have now raised nearly $500,000 for ALS research and patient services, we will not stop until a cure is found.
+Even though to date we have now raised over $750,000 for ALS research and patient services, we will not stop until a cure is found.
 We are preparing for our eighth walk!

 It is time to find a cure.

 Please know that ALS can strike anyone.
 Every day, an average of 15 people are newly diagnosed with ALS - more than 5,000 people per year.
 As many as 30,000 Americans may currently be affected by ALS.